Concepts & Manual Creation

 Best for: Most research teams, easy sharing and collaboration

-Approach: Create your dictionary table directly in the spreadsheet.
-Save as CSV for better compatibility with analysis software.
+Create your dictionary table directly in a spreadsheet with columns for each essential component.
+Save as CSV for better compatibility with R and other analysis software.

-Best for: Projects using version control (Git), reproducible workflows
+Best for: Projects using Quarto or reproducible workflows

 Template: